About us

 Vision

-To maintain the Gurung tradition and the culture henceforth motivate the younger generation to learn Buddhist way of life in the context of modern and fast changing society by running workshops and teachings so that they can learn to live happily, peaceful and in harmony in the community they live regardless of their cast, creed and the faith that they believe in.
+To preserve and promote the Gurung tradition and culture, and to inspire the younger generation to learn and embrace the Buddhist way of life within the context of a modern and rapidly changing society, through workshops, teachings, and community programs, so that they may learn to live happily, peacefully, and in harmony within their communities, regardless of caste, creed, or the faith they believe in.